icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/strings.rst

 Strings take up memory in the interpreter's heap.
 For that reason, it can be beneficial to use text resources instead: :doc:`/texts`.
 Text resources are stored in the interpreter's hunk space, which is larger than the heap.

+Text resources are also useful if you are translating your game into another language, as the translator can just work on the text resources and not touch the scripts.

 In script, text resources are represented by a text resource/number pair.
 For instance, to print the 10th entry in text resource 700, in SCI0 you could do::